Autism Spectrum Disorders

 - Limited to absent use of gestures to communicate needs and wants

-- No response when name is called
+- No response when their name is called

 - No “real” words